segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/identity.md

 - A customer is using hybrid timestamp mode and is sending `visitorId`
 - A customer is using hybrid timestamp mode and is sending `visitorId` and timestamp

-**NOTE:** If one of these three scenarios is met and a customer does not send a `visitorId` in the integrations object, Segment falls back to setting the visitorId to either a Segment `userId` or `anonymousId`.
+**NOTE:** If one of these three scenarios is met and a customer does not send a `visitorId` in the integrations object, Segment falls back to setting the visitorId to either a Segment `userId`.
 This timestamp-dependent functionality of when Segment sends a visitorID does not change when you enable **No Fallbacks for Visitor ID**.
 The **No Fallbacks for Visitor ID** setting is an added feature on top of that.

 The **No Fallbacks for Visitor ID** setting functionality behaves as such, if a customer is sending data in one of the three above scenarios, Segment checks if the setting is enabled and if they are sending a marketingCloudVisitorId in the integrations object.
 If they meet both of those criteria Segment removes the fallback behavior and sets `<visitorID>` to the value passed in the destination specific setting for `visitorId`.
 If that value is not passed, it leaves it blank.